Primordial Physics in the Nonlinear Universe: signatures of inflationary resonances, excitations, and scale dependence: Simulations

 where the form of the kernel $K_{12}$ depends on the inflationary model and $P(k)$ is the primordial power spectrum.
 In this work, we use the kernels presented in the various analyses of the \textit{Planck} CMB data \citep{Planck:2014:PNGs, Planck:2016:PNGs, Planck2020PNGs}.

 To generate initial conditions with a given bispectrum, we follow the approach of \citet{Scoccimarro2012PNGs}.
 This method requires the bispectrum (or kernel) to be separable, i.e., $B(\kOne, \kTwo, \kThree) = f(\kOne)g(\kTwo)h(\kThree)$.
 This condition is not always met for all bispectra considered in this work.
-Instead, we follow the approach of \citetalias{paper1} by decomposing the bispectra into a sum of terms that are each individually factorizable as
+Instead, we follow the approach of \citetalias{paper1} --- which builds on the longstanding mode decomposition efforts in the CMB community \citep[]{Komatsu:2005:KSW, Kenrick:2011:Basis, Fergusson:2012:Modal, Sohn:2023:CMBbest, Sohn:2024:Colliders} and more recently in the large-scale structure community~\citep[\eg][]{Assassi:2017:CLs, Lee:2020:CLs, Chen:2021vba} --- by decomposing the bispectra into a sum of terms that are each individually factorizable as

 The basis functions, $q_i(k)$, are a combination of monomial terms that are supplemented by a series of modified Legendre polynomials,

 where $\Tilde{k}$ is the normalized wavenumber defined by

 with $x = (4 - n_s)/3$.
 The exponent $x$ accounts for the mild scale dependence of the primordial potential power spectrum.
 The constant $A_{i - 1}$ term is subtracted to avoid the infrared (IR) divergences in the one-loop power spectrum; see Section 2.1 of \citetalias{paper1} for more details.